stratworld/strat/docsSrc/markdown/Specification/Functions.md

 # Functions

 Functions are the computational components of Lit, and they are the vehicle which runs user code in a Lit system.
+Broadly speaking, a function is a piece of infrastructure that accepts a bundle of code and executes it in response to an event.
+This is an intentionally broad definition--much broader than the du jour "Functions as a Service" defintion.
+Lit is a little more opinionated about what exactly can be a function in practice, and explicit documentation can be found in the "Implementing Functions: the Function Abstraction" section below.
+What fits this definition may be surprising; things ranging from plain files to virtual machines to AWS Lambdas are acceptable function for Lit.

 # Functions within the Lit Language